davegreen/shadowGroupSync/README.md

-shadowGroupSync Module - IN PROGRESS AND UNTESTED
+# - IN PROGRESS AND UNTESTED -
+shadowGroupSync Module
 ====================

 Description